Mottisfont Abbey

 Mottisfont Abbey is a historical priory and country estate in Hampshire, England.
 Sheltered in the valley of the River Test, the property is now operated by the National Trust.
 393,250 people visited the site in 2019.
-The site includes the historic house museum which features regularly changing art exhibitions, gardens, including a walled rose garden which is home to the National Collection of ancestral species and 19th-century rose cultivars, and a riverside walk.
+The site includes the historic house museum which features regularly changing art exhibitions, gardens, including a walled rose garden which is home to the National Plant Collection of ancestral rose species and 19th-century rose cultivars, and a riverside walk.
 It is a Grade I listed building.

 History

 Priory

 Fertile land and a plentiful water supply attracted the first settlers.
 The site's name comes from a spring ("font") that is still producing water in the grounds.
 It was the font around which the local community held its moots or meetings.
 An Augustinian priory was founded here in 1201 by William Briwere, a businessman, administrator and courtier to four Plantagenet kings who chose to make a public demonstration of his wealth and piety.
 The canons welcomed pilgrims en route to Winchester, who came to worship Mottisfont's relic, said to be the finger of St John the Baptist.

 Struck by the Black Death, the initially prosperous priory suffered from the mid-14th century onwards.
 Its landholdings included the church at Berwick St James, Wiltshire.